IceWM FAQ and Howto

 The best option is to join openSUSE Weblate.
 First register an account either here or there then improve the translation for your language.

 The other option is to create a copy of icewm.pot and rename it to cs.po or whatever is right for your language.
-Then you have to translate the file using any of the tools for gettext file transaltion, e.g. kbabel, or you can edit it by hand.
+Then you have to translate the file using any of the tools for gettext file translation, e.g. kbabel, or you can edit it by hand.

 If you want to test file yourself you can add this file into po directory under IceWM sources and then configure IceWM (./configure) and type make in po directory.
 This creates .mo file, which you can either copy to locale locations (e.g. /usr/local/share/locale/cs/LC_MESSAGES) or you can do make install.